AirGuanZ/PaperCutLight/README.md

-# Paper Cut Light Previewer (PCLP)
+# Paper Cut Light Previewer (PCL)

 [Paper cut light box](https://www.google.com/search?q=paper+cut+light+box&tbm=isch) is a light box which consists of layered paper cuts.
 AIK, it's hard to design how it looks like before we actually make it and put LED lights behind the layers.
 So I write this previewer to compute the appearance of light boxes.

-PCLP is written with C++ and DirectX 11, so it only runs on Windows.
+PCL is written with C++ and DirectX 11, so it only runs on Windows.

 ## Screenshot